global-river-chem/data-workflow_spatial/PROGRESS_UPDATES.md

 | LMP — RMB04 | `rmb04_nldi` | USGS NLDI COMID 5848152; 4.913 km² versus 4.9 km² reference | No |
 | WesternAustralia — Fitzroy River — Fitzroy Crossing | `fitzroy_river_fitzroy_crossing_bom_geofabric` | Bureau of Meteorology Geofabric V3.3 station catchment for gauge 802055; 45,627.002 km² | No |

-- All five polygons contain their outlet, are valid, and are not exact duplicates of an accepted geometry.
+- Each watershed contains its gauge or outlet, passed the geometry checks, and is different from the other watersheds in the final file.
 - Fitzroy Crossing must use the official gauge coordinate: longitude 125.5783, latitude -18.20972.
-- The five source bundles and their source README are retained in `silica-shapefiles/recovered-20260717/`.
+- The five watershed files and their README are stored in `silica-shapefiles/recovered-20260717/`.
-- The five AppEEARS requests were downloaded, extracted, combined, and included in the July 18 intermediate.
+- Their AppEEARS results were downloaded, extracted, combined, and added to the July 18 working file.

-## 2026-07-19: final geometry filter
+## July 19, 2026: removed sites without a reliable watershed

-The 548-row intermediate was reduced to 524 sites by removing rows without an accepted watershed:
+The 548-site working file was reduced to 524 sites.
+The following rows were removed because they did not have a reliable watershed:

 - Four ARC sites: Imnavait Upper, Imnavait WT 07 Weir, Toolik Inlet, and TW Weir.
 - Congo Basin Nsimi Outlet and Nsimi Spring.
-- HYBAM Obidos; GRO Obidos is the retained cross-network Obidos row.
+- HYBAM Obidos; the GRO Obidos row is the one kept in the final file.
-- KRR S65B; S65C is the single retained representative of the combined `s_65bc` management area.
+- KRR S65B; S65C is the one row kept for the combined `s_65bc` management area.
 - LUQ QP; its NLDI candidate was 3.32 km² versus the 0.31 km² reference area and was rejected.
 - All 15 MCM rows.
-Ten had stream-channel polygons rather than watershed polygons, and five had no accepted watershed.
-No MCM row remains in the final product.
+Ten had stream-channel shapes rather than watersheds, and five had no usable watershed.
+No MCM rows remain in the final spatial file.

 The following duplicated sites or shared watershed areas are documented and should not be treated as independent watersheds: NWT Como/Como Creek, Seine